 - Our match rate for students applying to doctoral program exceeds the national average: this past year, 100% of our students were accepted into doctoral programs.

-- All of your classes are with Ph.D. students in doctoral-level courses.
+- All of your classes are graduate-level, with an opportunity to take doctoral-level courses.
 This means that many Ph.D. programs will allow you to transfer these credits.

 - A diverse selection of classes allows you to tailor your studies to your interests.